gisgomez/gomez-portfolio/README.md

 Completed in tandem with 90-753 Advanced GIS, Professor Goranson S20

 # About Me
-I am currently pursuing a Bachelor of Arts in Architecture with an additional minor in Politics and Public Policy at Carnegie Mellon University in Pittsburgh, Pennsylvania.
+My name is Gisselt Gomez, I am a graduating senior pursuing a Bachelor of Arts in Architecture with an additional minor in Politics and Public Policy at Carnegie Mellon University in Pittsburgh, Pennsylvania.

 I was introduced to the field of geospatial analytics through an introductory GIS/CAFM course taught by Professor Kristen Kurland.
 I signed up for the course hoping to branch out of the realm of traditional architecture and learn more about a data science approach to the built environment.